Australian Resume Format: Tips, Examples, & Templates

 What to Include in an Australian Resume

-See what information to include in an Australian resume to stand out from local and international candidates.
+Learn how to write an Australian resume and what to include in each section to stand out from local and international candidates.

-Your Australian resume should have a header that includes your full name, email address, and a phone number with an international dialing code.
+Your Australian resume should include a header with your full name, email address, and a phone number with an international dialing code.

 Do not include personal information such as age, marital status, religion, or nationality, as this could result in your resume being rejected due to Australia's anti-discrimination policies.